TUDelft-PRIME-Books/Calculus/book/Single-variable functions/Functions/nonlinear_equations_of_one_variable.md

-# Nonlinear equations in one variable
+# Nonlinear equations of one variable

 In this section we cover: